sofiaws/website/content/contact/index.md

 ---
-title: "Sofia Scatolin, PhD Student"
+title: "Contact"
-subtitle: "Curriculum Vitae"
+subtitle: "Contact me for any questions, collaborations or feedback!"
 excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter."
 date: 2019-07-01
 author: "Sofia Scatolin"